-This means that they dont transfer heat or cold air well past walls or other obstruction.
-Setup strategically along with ceiling fans they can at times work well sometimes cooling more than one room and surrounding areas.
+This means that they don’t transfer heat or cold air well past walls or other obstruction.
+Setup strategically along with ceiling fans they do work well sometimes cooling more than one room and surrounding areas.

 Installing a unit is not hard if you have some prior experience in HVAC or construction.
 A unit will have to be wired into its own breaker and disconnect along with the refrigeration lines run.

 Refrigeration lines called a line-set carries refrigerant from the inside evaporator unit outside to the condenser.
 The condenser and evaporate work together but separately in a mini split system.

 Mini split Heat Pump units can heat during the winter and cool in the summer.

 Any unit that is a heat pump has a reversing valve that can change from heating to cooling.

 The process of the unit will work the same only pumping away heat or cold air depending on the mode the unit is set on.